Jelmerro/carafe/README.md

 ### Manage carafe

-All carafe configuration commands start with one of the following arguments:

-`./carafe manage <options>` or `./carafe m <options>`

-Because of the way the program linking works in carafe, these names are not allowed for any carafe.
-See "Start a program" for details on this.

-After running `./carafe m` a list of the supported options will shown.
+After running `./carafe` a list of the supported options will shown.
-For a quick explanation on all of them, the help output is shown below:
+All of them are listed in the output as shown here:

 ```
-usage: carafe m [-h]
+usage: carafe {<carafe_name>,list} <sub_command>
-                {add,install,remove,list,info,link,shortcut,winecfg,winetricks}
-                ...

-Welcome to carafe 0.1.0
+Welcome to carafe 0.2.0
+carafe is a tiny management tool for wine bottles/carafes.

 optional arguments:
   -h, --help            show this help message and exit